Skip to main content

 Do & Don’t - Wedding Wishes That Avoid Generic Cards

 A wedding card is usually read quickly, but the couple still feels the tone.
-The best message fits your relationship, names the moment clearly and avoids turning love into a string of clichés.
+The best message fits your relationship, names the moment clearly, and avoids turning love into a list of clichés.

 What Makes the Message Feel Generic